The Institutional Review Board

 Research is defined in the Code of Federal Regulations (CFR) as “systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalized knowledge” (45 CFR 46.102d).
 Research subject to review thus includes, but is not limited to, pilot studies; class projects aimed for publication; master’s theses; Ph.D. dissertations; co-supervised work; independent research; and senior theses, whether such research takes place on or off the Amherst College campus, including work done outside of the United States.

 Members of the IRB are appointed by Amherst College’s Committee of Six and should represent a wide range of academic disciplines.
-The College’s Dean of the Faculty appoints the chair of the committee.
+The College’s Provost and Dean of the Faculty appoints the chair of the committee.
 An investigator can be a member of the IRB, however, the investigator-as-member cannot participate in the review and approval process for any project in which he or she has a present or potential conflict of interest.
 Where the investigator-member has a conflicting interest, he or she is present only to provide information requested by the IRB.
 You can view the criteria for IRB membership – as stipulated in 45 CFR 46.107 – via http://www.hhs.gov/ohrp/humansubjects/guidance/45cfr46.htm#46.107

 Please visit the Dean of the Faculty's Committee page to view the Human Subjects Committee current voting and alternate members of the College’s IRB.